 We live in a time when everyone has access to the Internet.
 People are always connected whether they are using their computer, tablet, smartphone, or even smartwatch.

 When it comes to marketing your business, email is one of the best ways to reach current and potential customers.
 After all, half of the internet consists of people who search for things online via search engines like Google.

 When someone is searching for information, they’re most likely also looking for a solution to a problem or a new way to experience something.
 With that in mind, email marketing works because it touches on some of these primary consumer motivations.

-Users are on the lookout for new content that’s interesting, and useful enough to open.
-Anyone with a smartphone contains an inbox: not just those who have their email app set up on a computer.
+Users are on the lookout for new content that’s interesting and useful enough to open.
+Anyone with a smartphone contains an inbox: not just those with an email app set up on a computer.

 This makes email marketing a powerful tool for businesses because it allows them to reach customers when they are ready to buy.

 But, the reality is that most businesses aren’t using email marketing correctly.